 - Chronic kidney disease

-- Age 55 or older with cardiovascular disease, hypertension, or chronic respiratory disease
+- Cardiovascular disease, hypertension, or chronic lung disease

 - Immunosuppressive disease or treatment: